The Day the Fire Started

 I saw my mother collapse under the weight of it all.
 Her pain became mine.
 Her silence became my soundtrack.
 And in that cell, I made a decision—not consciously, not with words—but deep in my bones: I would never be the same.
 I couldn’t be.
 That boy died with my father.

 People talk about turning points.
 This wasn’t a turn.
 It was a rebirth through fire.
 I didn’t walk out of that cell healed.
 I walked out scarred, but awake.
 I started writing my own rules.
-Started building a life not from comfort, but from chaos.
-And every chapter since has been shaped by that moment.
+I began building a life not from comfort, but from chaos.
+Every chapter since has been shaped by that moment.

 Would I change it?